Search by Keyword

 The Beatles in EMI Studio Two, 1964

-Eight takes of the full band arrangement (many of them ending with eruptions of laughter) were required before everyone was satisfied, but a couple adjustments needed to be made as the session progressed.
+Eight takes of the full band arrangement (many of them ending with eruptions of laughter) were required before everyone was satisfied, but a couple of adjustments needed to be made as the session progressed.
 Engineer Geoff Emerick explains: "At first they couldn't think of anything for Ringo to do - he played drums on a run-through, but it sounded all wrong, too aggressive and distracting; Paul wanted something more subtle.
 After a good deal of discussion, Paul came up with the idea of having Ringo just slap his legs in time, and that worked well.
 Enthralled, I watched (engineer) Norman (Smith) carefully position a mic between Ringo's knees; then, back in the control room, he cranked up the EQ to add some extra depth to the sound."

-Paul explains about this idea further.
+Paul explains further about this idea.
 "On the record we got Ringo to tap his knees.
 We were thinking in terms of singles and the next one had to always be different.
 We didn't want to fall into The Supremes trap where they all sounded rather similar, so to the end, we were always keen on having varied instrumentation.
 Ringo couldn't keep changing his drum kit, but he could change his snare, tap a cardboard box or slap his knees."

 Another adjustment had to do with the simple guitar solo.
 Geoff Emerick continues: "I found George Harrison's simpleminded eight-note solo - not even a solo, really just the melody line - downright embarrassing.
 He wasn't even supposed to play that solo: for the first few takes, John did it, on acoustic guitar.
 Despite the overall good vibe of the day, George Harrison seemed annoyed, perhaps because he hadn't been given much to do.
 At one point he marched into the control room and complained loudly, 'You know, I'd like to do the solo on this one.
 I am supposed to be the lead guitarist in this band, after all.'"